ivanp7/dot-files/README.md

 Notice that `install` and `uninstall` instructions are NOT run during reinstallation!

-### 3. Write custom package processors (scripts in `pkg_prepare` directory)
+### 3. Write custom package preprocessors (scripts in `pkg_prepare` directory)

-Scripts from `pkg_prepare` directory are run sequentially in the `prepare()` function of `PKGBUILD`.
+Scripts from `pkg_prepare` directory are run sequentially in the `prepare()` function of `PKGBUILD`, after initial package tree is formed under `$srcdir`.
-Their purpose is to do some content pre-processing before it is packaged (i.e. to consolidate files from some subdirectory into a single file).
+Their purpose is to do some content preprocessing before it is packaged (e.g. to consolidate files from some subdirectory into a single file, or to edit files automatically, etc).

 ### 4. Build and install the package by executing `install.sh`